-We presented a novel pipeline for constructing a causal graph that effectively combines wellestablished causal theory algorithms from the literature with LLMs.
-While related works focus on generating a final causal graph without the involvement of domain experts, our approach is distinct as it places human validation at the core of the process, thereby aligning with the broader trend where AI aids decision-makers in organizations, enhancing innovation processes and managerial tasks.
-Our pipeline is designed to streamline and improve the expert's work by providing robust causal graph proposals.
+We are currently developing a pipeline for constructing a causal graph that effectively combines well-established causal theory algorithms from the literature with LLMs.
+While related works focus on generating causal graphs without the involvement of domain experts, our approach places human validation at the core of the process.
+Our pipeline is designed to streamline and enhance the expert's work by providing robust causal graph proposals.
 It accompanies these proposals with a transparent report that includes the underlying causal theory reasoning and explanations derived from LLMs.
-This approach not only sets us apart from existing methodologies but also aligns with the ongoing revolution, where AI is a pivotal tool in enhancing business decisions.
-Our next steps involve refining our prompts, open-source our code, and enhancing clarity in our LLM-based Causal Elaboration step through detailed insights and prompt examples.
-Additionally, we will further explore the limitations of LLMs, especially in sophisticated domains necessitating profound expertise, it is also acknowledged that our method could derive further validation and credibility through a more detailed evaluation segment.
-This includes highlighting the pipeline's efficacy through application on real-world datasets and engaging in a comparative analysis with alternate methodologies.
+This approach enables informed decision-making and sets us apart from existing methodologies.
+Our next steps involve refining the prompts and releasing the code as open-source.
+Additionally, we are planning to apply this process to real-world cases and conduct user evaluations.
+These steps will help us gain a better understanding of the domain expert's requirements and foster trust in our approach.